0xAX/linux-insides/Timers/timers-3.md

 The `context_tracking_cpu_set` function defined in the [kernel/context_tracking.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/kernel/context_tracking.c) source code file and main point of this function is to set the `context_tracking.active` [percpu](https://0xax.gitbooks.io/linux-insides/content/Concepts/per-cpu.html) variable to `true`.
 When the `active` field will be set to `true` for the certain processor, all [context switches](https://en.wikipedia.org/wiki/Context_switch) will be ignored by the Linux kernel context tracking subsystem for this processor.

 That's all.
 This is the end of the `tick_nohz_init` function.
-After this `NO_HZ` related data structures will be initialzed.
+After this `NO_HZ` related data structures will be initialized.
 We didn't see API of the `NO_HZ` mode, but will see it soon.

 Conclusion
 --------------------------------------------------------------------------------